DataDog/hiring-engineers/answers.md

 traced_app = TraceMiddleware(app, tracer, service="my-flask-app", distributed_tracing=False)
 ```

 I also changed port 5050 to 8080 because initially I could not get the traces to send to Datadog.
-Tweaking that and also forwading port 8080 from my VM to my host machine fixed the issue for whatever reason.
+Tweaking that and also forwading port 8080 from my VM to my host machine fixed the issue.

 Here is the full code I used: